tgoldmann/face-ai-kit/README.md

 ```

 The library supports N19 landmark (our model) and MediaPipi landmark detectors.
 With N19, it is possible to detect 98 keypoints defined by WFLW annotation.
 On the other hand, the MediaPipe detector allows to detect 192 face keypoints.

+The model for N19 will be change to aother model from N19 series in the near future.

 ## Contributions
 Contributions, bug reports, and feature requests are welcome!
 Feel free to submit issues to improve FaceAIKit and make it even more powerful and user-friendly.